Los Angeles Fashion Week

-Fashion Week in Los Angeles occurs biannually.
+Los Angeles Fashion Week (LAFW) is a fashion week that occurs biannually in Los Angeles, California.
 Multiple show producers hold events throughout the Greater Los Angeles area each March and October.
 Traditionally, the City of Los Angeles identified the third weekend of those respective months as the beginning of its Fashion Week.
 However, new independent event producers have been transitioning Fashion Week related activities to coincide closer in time with the LA Fashion Market Week.

 History

 Los Angeles Fashion Week was created as a West Coast alternative to New York Fashion Week, originally Press Week, which was created by Eleanor Lambert in 1953.
 Independently produced events, working alongside designers began inviting fashion journalists to see collections from Southern California.
 Since the late 1990s, Fashion Week has been represented by a community of L.A. fashion producers, designers, journalists, and marketers interested in its success.

 In 2002, IMG's fashion division, which produces Mercedes-Benz Fashion Week in New York, made its first foray west, with Mercedes-Benz Shows LA in downtown Los Angeles at The Standard hotel.
 Simultaneously, Davis Factor and Dean Factor produced Smashbox Fashion Week Los Angeles at Smashbox Studios in Culver City.
 Dozens of designers showed their collections to journalists, celebrities, family and friends at these two centralized venues, while others still chose to show their collections in unique off site venues such as nightclubs, private estates, train stations, churches and lofts.
 In 2003, IMG and Smashbox united under one banner to streamline services and venues, choosing the Factor-owned Smashbox Studios Culver City location over downtown Los Angeles venues.
 The relationship between IMG and Smashbox Studios lasted for five years, with the October 2008 shows marking their final presentation together.